ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/android_neon/dot_product_neon.md

 }
 ```

-To load data from memory, use the `vld1_s16` method.
-This method loads four elements to the CPU registers from the array of shorts signed 16-bit integers or s16for short,
+To load data from memory, the `vld1_s16` method is used.
+This method loads four elements to the CPU registers from the array of short signed 16-bit integers, or s16 for short.
+The `vld1q_s16` method is used where we want to load eight s16 elements at once.

 When the elements are in the CPU registers, add the elements using the `vmlal` (multiply and accumulate) method.
 This method adds elements from two arrays and accumulates the result in a third array.